Budibase/website/content/blog/app-building/data-access-control.md

 You might do this across entire datasets, or at the level of individual entries, tables, or views.

 In any case, the goal is to limit the number of entities that can make changes to your data, reserving these permissions to users and processes that strictly need to add or update values.
+This also helps to facilitate real-time processing.

 {{< cta >}}